Oscillating soliton stars with network of domain walls: Oscillating Soliton Stars with Network of Domain Walls

 The Einstein's equation for three scalar fields coupled with each other aided by a potential are obtained from the variation of the action given with respect to the metric tensor $g^{\mu\nu}$ that leads to

 where $T_{(\phi ,\chi ,\sigma)\mu\nu}$ is the energy-momentum tensor for the scalar fields.

 To proceed we will consider the following conditions.
-The constants are assumed $\lambda=\mu=1$ on the GeV scale \cite{Friedberg,Friedberg2} and the sigma field is considered to be periodic in time, whereas the other two fields ($\phi$ and $\chi$) are static.
+The constants are assumed $\lambda=\mu=1$ on the GeV scale \cite{Friedberg,Friedberg2} and the sigma field is considered to be periodic in time, whereas the other two fields ($\phi$ and $\chi$) are static fields because they describe a co-moving network living around the oscillating boson star surface.
 The potential then becomes

 The general energy-momentum tensor associated with it is

 Using the spherical symmetric line element given in equation (\ref{3.31}), we follow Refs.~\cite{E.S,W.M,M. Al,Balakrishna} and write Einstein's equations as:\\ \textit{the $t-t$ component}